AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/installing-screens-cloud-player.md

 # Installing Players in Screens as a Cloud Service {#installing-players-screens-cloud}

 The section below describes how to install AEM Screens players that are registered to on-premise AEM instances.
-You must do a factory reset of the existing player and then register the player new against AEM Screens as a Cloud Service.
+Additionally, you must do a factory reset of the existing player and then register the player new against AEM Screens as a Cloud Service.

+## Objective {#objective}

+This document helps you understand how to setup your player before registering the players.
+After reading you should be able to understand:

+* where to install the players from
+* how to update the player to Cloud mode

 ## Steps to Set the Player to Cloud Mode {#cloud-mode-setup}